 Mountain Medics was formed in 2014 as a response to the growing need for on-scene medical support for wildland firefighters.
-We are proudly based out of Dunsmuir, California, on the edge of the wildland urban interface.
-Siskiyou County is one of the most economically disadvantaged counties in California and is disproportionately affected by wildfire.
+We are proudly based out of Mount Shasta, California on the edge of the wildland urban interface.

 The Executive Team